R0bL/Project_Initiation_DS5500/README.md

 Kelly Shue, Professor of Finance at the Yale School of Management, presents an additional critique of the ESG movement.
 She classifies firms into two categories: brown firms, which represent the top 20 percent with the highest greenhouse gas emissions per unit of sales, and green firms, which belong to the bottom 20 percent with the lowest greenhouse gas emissions per unit of sales.

 She contends we are making two mistakes.
-The primary E.S.G. strategy is to invest in firms that are already green, and can’t get much greener; and to disinvest from brown firms, which raises their cost of capital and encourages them to make short-term decisions, which often leads to more pollution rather than less.
+The primary E.S.G. strategy is to invest in firms that are already green, and can’t get much greener; E.S.G. money isn’t going to companies that are developing new green technology; it’s going to firms that already don’t pollute much: like banks, insurance companies, software firms, ect.
+Disinvesting from brown firms, which raises their cost of capital and encourages them to make short-term decisions, which often leads to more pollution rather than less.

 Shue argues that while ESG investors may have good intentions, their actions often fail the logic test.
 She emphasizes the need for investors to foster change within brown firms to make a meaningful impact.
 (Source: "Counterproductive Sustainable Investing: The Impact Elasticity of Brown and Green Firms, with Samuel Hartzmark")

 https://sites.google.com/site/kellyshue/

-The objective of this project is to pull together a (1) NLP Dataset- new sources (2) Pubically aviable data on public companions to evalute "Brown" and "Green" firms,
+The objective of this project is to pull together a (1) NLP Dataset- new sources (2) Pubically aviable data on public companions to evalute "Brown" and "Green" firms.